Clay Parcells, PCC

-I believe that seeking timely input and wise counsel is a sign of strength rather than weakness.
+I believe seeking timely input and support is a sign of strength rather than weakness.
 As a result, I help people break through isolation, and connect more deeply with themselves and others in both individual sessions and workshop settings.
 My approach encourages openness and collaboration.
 I build rapport and trust quickly, offering my clients the opportunity for transparency, self-reflection and problem-solving in a safe setting.

-I graduated from Wheaton College with a BA in psychology, followed by a master’s degree in counseling from Boston University, I went to work as a contractor with the U.S. military doing counseling and training.
-I then spent the better part of two decades as an Employee Assistance professional, where I supported organizations with individual counseling, corporate crisis debriefing and intervention, management consulting and training and development.
-I worked with a wide range of government agencies and private companies including the World Bank, National Science Foundation, the Kennedy Center for the Performing Arts, C-SPAN and Navy Federal Credit Union.
+After graduating from Wheaton College with a BA in psychology, followed by a master’s degree in Counseling from Boston University, I went to work as a contractor with the U.S. military doing counseling and training.
+I then spent the better part of two decades as an Employee Assistance professional, where I supported organizations with individual counseling, corporate crisis debriefing and intervention, management consulting, training and development.
+I have worked with a wide range of organizations including the World Bank, National Science Foundation, The Kennedy Center for the Performing Arts, C-SPAN and Navy Federal Credit Union.

 The last decade of my career includes counseling in private practice as a Licensed Marriage and Family Therapist in Louisville, Kentucky, as well as training and facilitating groups in a variety of settings.
 After recently moving to Charlottesville, Virginia, I now focus exclusively on organizational training and development.

-Rob and I have been married for over 30 years and have the pleasure of seeing our two children launched into successful lives of their own.
-Ellie graduated from UVA, and now works and lives with her husband, Grayson, in Virginia.
+Rob and I have been married for over 30 years and have had the pleasure of seeing our two children launched into successful lives of their own.
+Ellie graduated from UVA, married her husband Grayson, and works as a brand consultant in Virginia.
 Will graduated Wheaton College and was commissioned as an Infantry officer in the United States Army.
 Time with family and friends, traveling, swimming and reading a good novel are favorite pastimes.